Joe Hendry: Insane Championship Wrestling (2013–2019)

 In 2013, Hendry began regularly appearing for Insane Championship Wrestling (ICW), and was first introduced as a member of James R. Kennedy's stable, the Kennedy Administration.
 He entered into a rivalry with Big Damo, before feuding with fellow Kennedy Administration member Kenny Williams.
 Williams won the ICW Zero-G Championship during this time, and Hendry faced him several times for the title but was unable to win it.
-On April 6th, 2015, Hendry unsuccessfully challenged Drew Galloway for the ICW World Heavyweight Championship at Pro Wrestling Ulster event in which the EVOLVE and DGUSA Open the Freedom Gate titles were also on the line.
+On 6 April 2015, Hendry unsuccessfully challenged Drew Galloway for the ICW World Heavyweight Championship at Pro Wrestling Ulster event in which the EVOLVE and DGUSA Open the Freedom Gate titles were also on the line.

 Hendry later formed tag team the Local Fire with Davey Boy.
 Together, they entered the ICW Tag Team Title Tournament (held to crown new champions once Polo Promotions left the company after winning the belts) and beat Mike Bird and Wild Boar in the finals at Shug's Hoose Party 3 on 31 July 2016 to win the vacant ICW Tag Team Championships.
 They lost the titles on 11 September 2016 to Polo Promotions in a ladder match.

+On 16 June 2019, Hendry defeated Andy Wild at ICW I Ain't Yer Pal, Dickface!.

 On 27 July 2019, Hendry was forced to leave ICW after losing to Leyton Buzzard in a singles match at Night 1 of Shug's Hoose Party 6.
 This led to him signing with Ring of Honor just days later.

+Romanian Wrestling Alliance (2014)

+On 24 May 2014, Romanian Wrestling Alliance (RWA) held its inaugural "The Revolution" PLE.
+"Local Hero" Joe Hendry reached the final four of the "Revolution Rumble" main event, before being eliminated by "Beast of Belfast" Damian O'Connor, better known by the ring name Killian Dain or Damo.

+Discovery Wrestling (2014–2025)

+Hendry debuted for Discovery Wrestling in 2014, teaming with Marty Scurll to defeat Cryme Tyme (JTG & Shad Gaspard) Appearing sporadically he would face the likes of Grado, The Young Bucks, Damien O'Connor, Tommy Dreamer before earning a shot at Lewis Girvan's Y Division Championship, where he was unsuccessful.

+Hendry earned his way back into title contention with victories over Dalton Castle, Kenny Williams, Timothy Thatcher and former champion Girvan.

+On 6 October 2019, Hendry defeated Joe Coffey for the Y Division Championship.
+Holding the title for a record-setting 1,280 days, Hendry retained against Coffey, Theo Doros, Andy Wild, BT Gunn and Gene Munny before Munny defeated him in a rematch on 8 April 2023.

+On 3 June 2023, Hendry returned to Discovery Wrestling to successfully defend his Impact Digital Media Championship against Jack Morris.